JaimeRosique/ComputerScience/README.md

 # ComputerScience
-Overall projects completed in the Computer Science degree.
+Overall projects completed in the Computer Science degree and outside for my own research purpose.